gnss-sdr/gnss-sdr/src/algorithms/libs/volk_gnsssdr/kernels/CommonMacros/README.txt

 Workflow
 ####################################################################

-In order to use the macros easily, I usually test the code without macros inside a test proto-kernel, where you are able to test it, debug it and use breakpoints.
+In order to use the macros easily, I usually test the code without macros inside a testing proto-kernel, where you are able to test it, debug it and use breakpoints.
-When it works I place it inside a macro an test it again.
+When it works I place code inside a macro an I test it again.

 ####################################################################
 Why macros